Skip to main content

 Be sure to scroll to the bottom of this post or press the “Jump to Recipe” button for the FULL PRINTABLE RECIPE CARD, where you can find all the ingredient quantities, and you can save the recipe for later.
 The recipe card also allows you to scale the recipe based on how many meatballs you’re looking to make.
 By default, one pound of meat will yield about 24 golf-ball sized meatballs.

-Ingredients for air fryer meatballs on a counter: ground meat, egg yolk, parmesan, onions, breadcrumbs, parsley, garlic, and more.
+Ingredients for air fryer meatballs laid out including ground beef and pork mix, breadcrumbs, egg yolk, onions, parmesan, and seasonings.

 • Ground meat: Here I will be using a blend of ground beef and pork.